Website-Icon DED9

 2- Law 500-50-10

-In large software packages, code retention becomes very challenging.
-Newcomer developers added during support projects often complain about this: integrated code, spaghetti code.
-To avoid this problem or to keep the code clean, there is a very simple rule: 500-50-10٫.
+Code retention becomes very challenging in large software packages.
+Newcomer developers added during support projects often complain about integrated or spaghetti code.
+To avoid this problem or to keep the code clean, there is a straightforward Rule: 500-50-10٫.

 3- SOLID class design principles